 Those are wise words to remember.
-Consider, for example, a recent case of what looked like a breakthrough in treating the deadly virus HIV.
 Science Isn’t Broken.
 Scientists Show Future Events Decide what Happens in the Past.
 [DIGEST: Digital Journal, Science Daily, Nature Physics] We all agree, past events can affect the present.

 And present events can affect the future.
 But few would credibly argue that future events can affect the past.